resistancefeed/bilious-octo-weasel/README.md

 ===

 This is a sample of some of my past work.
-Full information is included by following the respective link.
+Full information is included in the respective links above.
 Thanks for taking a look around!

 Summary Of Work-